ent/ent/doc/md/eager-load.md

 `ent` supports querying entities with their associations (through their edges).
 The associated entities are populated to the `Edges` field in the returned object.

-Let's give an example how does the API look like for the following schema:
+Let's give an example of what the API looks like for the following schema:

 ![er-group-users](https://entgo.io/images/assets/er_user_pets_groups.png)